-Macaws General Introduction
+Macaws General Behavior

 Macaws are very intelligent and beautiful birds and are found under the category of large parrots.
 They have vibrant colored feathers making them extremely gorgeous and attention grabbing.
 These birds are usually found in South America, Mexico and Central America.
 They come in various sizes but are usually large parrots.
 They are friendly towards people and can be great pets entertaining people with their beauty and enthusiasm.